 *.
 Another new wrinkle on old formulas (medical horror, conspiracy thriller) is the not just female but feminist heroine.
 She’s not going to fetch her romantic partner a beer, and will be sure to duck into the shower first after work.
 We’re also teased by looking up her skirt as she climbs the ladder out of the basement, only for her to shuck off her impractical pantyhose and drop them on our face.
 That’s one small step for women’s lib (which is what they called it in 1978).

 *.
-The room of bodies hanging from wires were the iconic image from the film (taken from the cover of the novel), but they’re a good example of how effective art design can be totally impractical.
+The room of bodies hanging from wires was the iconic image from the film (taken from the cover of the novel), but it’s also a good example of how effective art design can be totally impractical.
 I mean, apparently the way they were suspended was so painful for the extras playing the coma patients that they could only take short shots of them before having to wheel in support.
 Bodies naturally sag.
 It’s gravity.

 *.
 This is a fine film and on this most recent re-watch I was surprised by how well it’s held up.
 Yes, the ending feels rushed and is improbable in the extreme, but that’s Hollywood.
 And better a movie that ends too quickly than one that takes too long to wrap up.
 If it never quite generates the requisite excitement for its genre, it still makes for good entertainment.